-For years, I used to consider myself an expert on narcissistic behavior disorder.
-My credentials included being the daughter of a narcissistic mother and then picking a narcissistic husband.
-These two fundamental love relationships formed how I saw myself and how I came to classify all of my other post-divorce romantic relationships.
-But more importantly, I became acutely aware of narcissistic behavior, and how to spot a narcissist from a mile away.
+I consider myself an expert on narcissistic behavior disorder.
+My credentials include being the daughter of a narcissistic mother and then picking a narcissistic now ex-husband.
+These two fundamental love relationships allowed me to become acutely aware of narcissist energy – from how they love bomb to how they use manipulative language to keep you hooked.
+Now I want to teach you how to spot a narcissist from a mile away.

 I proudly wore this self-professed expertise like a badge of honor, and I’d tell anyone I met about my new skill.
 As a new divorcee, I felt I earned the right with all my battle wounds, to let anyone I met know what I just discovered.
 I would say, “those narcissists are tricky liars” and “you don’t know you’re being duped until it’s too late, and they’ve sucked the life out of you.”

 Stuff like that was coming out of my mouth all the time.
 And then, one day, my psychologist friend said, “We are all narcissists.”
 What?!

 In all of the years of therapy, not once did my therapist tell me that I was a narcissist.
 In fact, I was told that I wasn’t, but that I was a masochist.
 But it made me think.
 If our lovers are our mirrors, then there is some truth to this.

 It made some sense because I am my mother’s daughter to a degree.
 But I always identified with my father, who was a masochist.
 But then, if I have developed this superpower and can see them from a mile away, I must have a bit of the narcissistic tendency going on.
 Right?

 Narcissist or Psychopath?

 Let’s break it down a bit more.
 In Ron Jonson’s book The Psychopath Test, he focuses on Bob Hare’s PCL-R Checklist.